AlexxIT/Jura/README.md

 2. Configuration > [Integrations](https://my.home-assistant.io/redirect/integrations/) > Add Integration > [JURA Coffee Machines](https://my.home-assistant.io/redirect/config_flow_start/?domain=jura)

-*If you have't see any MAC address in the setup window - your server can't discover coffee machine nearby.*
+*If you have't see any MAC address in the setup window - your server can't currently discover any coffee machine nearby.
+Check that the machine is on, and bluetooth is working correctly and close enough*

 ## Bluetooth